DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: Numerical Simulations

-In Fig.~\ref{fig:nmse_3gpp_SNR_3clus}, the performance for a Rician factor of $K=0$~dB and $K=10$~dB is shown for different \ac{SNR}.
-In Fig.~\ref{fig:nmse_3gpp_SNR_K10_3clus}, we can observe that in the low \ac{SNR} regime, the three methods based on \ac{MUSIC} perform the best, even approaching the genie covariance bound.
-Similarly, in Fig.~\ref{fig:nmse_3gpp_SNR_K0_3clus} the \ac{MUSIC}-based methods coincident for low \ac{SNR} values.
+In Fig.~\ref{fig:nmse_3gpp_SNR_3clus}, the performance for a Rician factor of $K=10$~dB is shown for different \ac{SNR}.
+We can observe that in the low \ac{SNR} regime, the three methods based on \ac{MUSIC} perform the best, even approaching the ``genieLMMSE''.
 For this low \ac{SNR} region, the estimation of the \ac{LOS} component dominates the problem and, hence, all \ac{MUSIC}-based estimators perform similar.
-For high \ac{SNR} values the estimation of the \ac{NLOS} clusters is important.
-Our proposed ``MUSIC-GMM'' estimator, which first estimates the \ac{DoA} of the \ac{LOS} path and afterwards uses a \ac{GMM} estimator to estimate the \ac{NLOS} clusters, performs extraordinarily well.
+For high \ac{SNR} values, estimating the \ac{NLOS} clusters is important.
+Here, our proposed ``MUSIC-GMM'' estimator performs extraordinarily well.
 Furthermore, the parametric channel estimators saturate for high \ac{SNR} due to their model mismatch.

 Since the channel characteristics depend heavily on the Rician factor $K$, Fig.~\ref{fig:nmse_3gpp_rician} shows the performance for different Rician factors.
 All considered estimators show increasing performance with an increase of the Rician factor.
 This is because estimating the \ac{NLOS} components becomes less significant.
-Although ``genieOMP'' and ``genieMUSIC'' utilize genie knowledge, our proposed channel estimation method exhibits at least a comparable performance for the different Rician factors $K$.
+Although ``genieOMP'' and ``genieMUSIC'' utilize genie knowledge, our proposed channel estimation method exhibits at least a comparable performance for the different Rician factors.

 Fig.~\ref{fig:nmse_3gpp_spread} shows the dependency of the performance on the angular spread $\sigma_\text{AS}$ of the \ac{NLOS} clusters.
 As $\sigma_\text{AS}$ increases, the parametric and sparse channel estimators degrade in their performance.
 The angular spread for a typical sub $6$~GHz scenario is specified in~\cite{3GPP2020} as $\sigma_\text{AS}=2^\circ$ and $\sigma_\text{AS}=5^\circ$ for urban macro and urban micro cells, respectively.
 With increasing angular spread $\sigma_\text{AS}$, our proposed method exhibits a smaller gap to the utopian ``genieLMMSE'' and outperforms all of the other baselines for $\sigma_\text{AS}\geq2^\circ$.